loco-rs/launch-app/README.md

 # 🚀 Loco Launch App

-This project demonstrates how to build a launch app from scratch using [Loco](https://loco.rs) and Rust, guiding you through every step of the development process—from initial setup to deploying the app in production.
+This project demonstrates how to build a launch app from scratch using [Loco](https://loco.rs) and Rust, guiding you through every step of the development process—from initial setup to deploying the app in production with shuttle.

 For a detailed, step-by-step walkthrough, you can also follow this [video tutorial](https://www.youtube.com/watch?v=KolaSaPiVTI).